dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: SACRIFICE AND SILENCE — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Den högsta tjänsten utförs i det osedda, där tystnaden vakar över löftet. <br>
-// Fred ges inte, den bärs, även in i döden. <br>
+// Fred ges inte; den bärs genom prövningen. <br>
 // Vi bliva byggnadsställningen.
 Du skall kallas tillbaka. <br>
 // The highest service is done unseen, where silence guards the vow. <br>
-// Peace is not given, it is carried, even into death. <br>
+// Peace is not given; it is carried through the trial. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>